 Tax laws which came into effect on 1st January 2019 state that a foreign expat worker who lives and works in China for more than 5 consecutive years will be considered a tax resident.
 Foreigners who fall into this bracket are required by law to pay tax on their worldwide income after the 183rd day of their sixth year in China.
 During this time, if a foreign worker leaves China for 31 consecutive days, they ‘reset the clock’ so to speak, and the 5-year exemption begins again upon their return.
 Unless you reach your 6th uninterrupted year, you will be considered a Non-Resident.

 Though it’s unlikely that this law will affect those on our teaching placements, it’s good to understand your entitlements.

 How much tax will I pay?

 Salaries in China are quoted as a monthly amount, and tax is calculated as a percentage of your monthly income.
-Foreigners working in China have a tax free personal allowance of 4,800 RMB, with any earnings over this amount being taxed at the following rates:
+Foreigners working in China have a monthly tax-free personal allowance of 3,000 RMB (36,000 RMB yearly).
+Any earnings over this amount will be taxed at the following rates:

 Quick Deduction = quick calculation to determine tax rate for your earnings

 Foreign teachers in China tend to earn between 5000 and 16,000 RMB per month.
 If your school has quoted your gross salary (before tax), you can use the calculation below to find out how much you will take home each month: